onetwotrip/shorewall/README.md

 Another usage pattern comes when we want to add zones on runtime right away from the recipe code.
 Here comes `add_shorewall_zone` definition which expects zone name as the first argument and all the configuration parameters passed as always via block.
 The list of parameters:

- * `interface` - is a **required** parameter which sets the physical interace for the new zone.
+ * `interface` - is a **required** parameter which sets the physical interface for the new zone.
- * `after`, `before` - positiong parameters used when a non-nested zone is created, since we don't know where the zone should be actually placed.
+ * `after`, `before` - positioning parameters used when a non-nested zone is created, since we don't know where the zone should be actually placed.
 These parameters are ingnored when we create a nested zone.
 The nested zone is always automatically placed right after its parent(s).
  * `hosts` - the zone hosts search expression, which populates zones hosts via the shorewall search operation.
  * `public` - specifies if addresses of the zone are public or private.
 Default is `false`.